GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ![image](./images/user-guide/19-gcp-monitoring-overview.png)

 There are many pre-built monitoring pages.
-For example, the GKE Cluster Details page (select **Monitoring > Dashboards > Kubernetes Engine > Infrastructure**) brings up a page that provides information about the Sandbox cluster:
+For example, the GKE Cluster Details page (select **Monitoring > Dashboards > GKE > Infrastructure**) brings up a page that provides information about the Sandbox cluster:

 ![image](./images/user-guide/20-monitoring-dashboards-kubernetes.png)